PIEDMONT SILVER EAGLES, INC.

 Section 1.
 The objective of the Association is to maintain and continue the close friendships and associations of the members, and to promote their social and economic welfare as well as to assist the members who are approaching retirement in the problems relating thereto.

 Section 1.
-Members shall be former Piedmont Airlines’ employees, their families, or those who worked in conjunction with Piedmont Airlines or have an interest in preserving Piedmont history.
-Upon joining said member shall receive one (1) share of voting Stock of Piedmont Silver Eagles, Inc. This stock may be passed on after death of member to his/her widow or widower and the widow or widower shall become a regular member thereof.
-The share of stock is not transferable upon the death of the widow or widower.
+Members shall be Former Piedmont Airlines Employees, and anyone that has an interest in preserving Piedmont Airlines history.
+Membership shall be passed on after death to his/her widow or widower and the widow or widower shall become a regular member thereof.
 All correspondence and notices will be by e-mail or posted on the PSEI website.

 Section 2.
 A disabled or incapacitated member shall not be charged dues and remain on the roster and receive any and all benefits upon notifying the PSE Treasurer of his/her disability.